Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 Check out our article on vending machine business name ideas for naming inspiration for your new venture.

 3. Pool Table

-These are even easier to manage than vending machines because you don’t have to fill them up with stock.
+These are one of the best things to buy to make money - and are even easier to manage than vending machines because you don’t have to fill them up with stock.

 You’ve probably seen pool tables in bars, sports clubs, and community centers.
 And you might have also noticed that it can be hard to get on the table some nights!

 This is where you could come in and provide your own tables.
 If you don’t have your own commercial premises, try negotiating a deal with a leisure site where you provide and maintain the table in return for having your table there free.

 Second-hand pool tables cost around $1500, and you’d need to pay for a van to deliver it to a venue.